3 Reasons to Hire an Attorney Before You File a Lemon Law Claim

 First and foremost, many consumers believe that all cars qualify for all aspects of Texas Lemon Law.
 While the Texas Lemon Law technically covers all vehicles under manufacturer’s warranty, only new cars are eligible for vehicle repurchase or replacement.

 Another common misconception is that a lemon law claim can be filed at anytime.
 This is also false.
 Claim filing deadlines are relatively short.
 You’ll be required to demonstrate that you made “reasonable attempts” to have your car fixed at a certified service center within the first 24,000 miles or 24 months of purchase to qualify.
-Our Texas Lemon Law attorneys can help you identify a lemon by looking at your past repair invoices and helping you file a claim within the required time frame.
+Our Texas Lemon Law attorney can help you identify a lemon by looking at your past repair invoices and helping you file a claim within the required time frame.

 Additionally, the Texas Lemon Law may apply differently based upon when the vehicle was purchased.
 In 2017, requirements for the Four Times Test were amended to require proof of four repairs being attempted within the first two years or 24,000 miles of a vehicle purchase.
 The new rule applies to vehicles bought on September 1, 2017 or later so the test is now different for a vehicle purchased in July 2017 versus one bought in 2018.
 A Texas Lemon Law attorney can help you ascertain whether or not your vehicle qualifies for potential relief.